Jim's Predictions

 - 1902 (?)

-- "In fifteen years more electricity will be sold for electric vehicles than for light."
+- "In fifteen years more electricity will be sold for electric vehicles than

 - -- Thomas Edison